 It’s the process of making salt that results in these large pink reservoirs.

 Speaking of pink, there are lots of pink flamingoes on Bonaire.
-There were a bunch in the southern part of the island, near the pink lakes.

 But there were some in the northern part as well, which is more off-the-beaten-path, near the Goto Meer Lagoon.
 You can get pretty close to them here.